prvdmwrong/prvdmwrong/docs/reference/core/modding/get-startup-options.md

 ## Returns

-The ignition options, reconciled with default values.
+The startup options, reconciled with default values.